 “This is a very significant step towards the opening of a new 11-16 secondary school to meet the needs of our north coast communities.”

-In 2019 Cornwall Council announced its support for local MATs to bid to the Free School programme for a new secondary school in the North coast area as part of its school place sufficiency strategy across the Truro and Newquay area.
+In 2019 Cornwall Council announced its support for local Trusts to bid to the Free School programme for a new secondary school in the North Coast area as part of its school place sufficiency strategy across the Truro and Newquay area.